GuidoDipietro/python_art/README.md

 Another one with a super simple definition, this time even super easy to code and compute, and with a really neat graph.
 The definition is the shortest one of all these graphs: ```"n-th prime minus its binary reversal" (OEIS)```.

+The sad thing about this is that the graph looks basically identical if you use all the odd numbers instead of the primes, but nevermind.

 <img src="sloane_amazing_graphs/imgs/prime_parallelograms.PNG">

 ## [Stern's Sequence](https://oeis.org/A002487) (Cathedrals)